News Corp buys regional sports channel in Ohio

-(Reuters) - News Corp said on Friday it bought SportsTime Ohio, a Cleveland-based regional sports network that broadcasts Cleveland Indians baseball games.
+Dec 28 (Reuters) - News Corp said on Friday it bought SportsTime Ohio, a regional sports network based in Cleveland that broadcasts Cleveland Indians baseball games.

-The company did not disclose financial details.
-A source close to the matter said on Friday the deal was worth roughly $230 million, which Reuters first reported on December 3.
+The company did not disclose financial details of the deal.
+A source close to the matter said on Friday the deal was worth roughly $230 million, which Reuters first reported on Dec.
+3 [ID: nL1E8N4078].

-The network, owned by the Cleveland Indians baseball team, also airs programming on the Cleveland Browns National Football League team, college football and high school sports.
+The network also airs programming about the Cleveland Browns National Football League team, college football and high school sports.

-Fox said it a statement it also struck a separate long-term TV rights agreement to air Cleveland Indians baseball games.
-Fox will pay the team about $40 million per year for more than 10 years as part of a new agreement, according to the source close to the matter.

 New York-based News Corp has been stepping up efforts to control the rights to key sports teams in response to Time Warner Cable Inc’s $3 billion deal in February 2011 to carry the Los Angeles Lakers basketball games on its Time Warner SportsNet Channel.